Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/6_Machine_Learning_Course.md

     min_tracking_confidence=0.5) as hands:
 ```

-The initial parameter, "**min_detection_confidence**," denotes the minimum confidence required for hand detection, with a default value of 0.5.
+The initial parameter, `min_detection_confidence`, denotes the minimum confidence required for hand detection, with a default value of 0.5.
 This parameter falls within the range of \[0.0, 1.0\].

-The second parameter, "**min_tracking_confidence**," represents the minimum confidence level for hand tracking.
+The second parameter, `min_tracking_confidence`, represents the minimum confidence level for hand tracking.
 Setting this parameter to a higher value enhances the robustness of the solution, albeit at the expense of increased latency.

-(2) **Access Live Camera Feed**
+(2) Access Live Camera Feed

 Retrieve the camera image by invoking the VideoCapture() function from the cv2 library.